Dingpu metro station: Design

-Station design takes into account Tucheng's early coal industry (Haishan Coal Mine area), Army Logistics School, high-tech carbon nanotubes, and ceramics made in Yingge.
+The station design takes into account Tucheng's early coal industry (Haishan Coal Mine area), Army Logistics School, high-tech carbon nanotubes, and ceramics made in Yingge.

 History

 The station was expected to be completed in December 2014 but instead was completed in May 2014.
-It was also expected to open for revenue service in June 2015, but has been pushed back to July 2015.
+It was also expected to open for revenue service in June 2015, but this was pushed back to July 2015.
 It takes 30 minutes to travel from Dingpu station to Taipei Main Station.